Four Practical ways to Love the Unlovable Without Enabling Sin-

 God did save them.
 Spectacularly.

 Shadrach, Meshach and Abednego were bound with ropes and thrown into a furnace so blazing hot it killed the men tasked with executing them.
 When Nebuchadnezzar looked in on the men, not only were they alive and well, there was also a fourth man walking in the furnace with them.
 It is commonly believed the fourth man in the fire was the pre-incarnate Jesus.
 The God of the universe was so pleased with their loyalty and obedience He got into the fire with them.
-They walked out of hell without so much as the smell of smoke on them.
+They walked out of that hell without so much as the smell of smoke on them.

 Dang.